Ashley Gorley: From Carrie to Luke, Everything to Know About Country Music's King of No. 1s

 He also prides himself in bringing a full toolbox to his songwriting sessions.
 Starting out in Nashville, he says, “all I knew was, if there were some people who were only good at words or some people who were only good at melody … then those people only got certain calls.
 So I wanted to be good at everything.”

-Case in point: On the radio right now, you can hear Gorley’s lyrics in Thomas Rhett‘s “Marry Me,” Blake Shelton‘s “I Lived It” and Gorley’s melody (and title) in LANCO’s “Born to Love You.”
+Case in point: On the radio right now, you can hear Gorley’s lyrics in Blake Shelton‘s “I Lived It” and Gorley’s melody (and title) in LANCO’s “Born to Love You.”

 3. He’s happy to share the credit.